alttch/eva3/doc/faq.rst

 Why EVA ICS has no RESTful API?
 ===============================

-EVA ICS goal is to allow all possible clients perform API calls.
+EVA ICS goal is to allow any possible client perform API calls.

 RESTful is a perfect API design architecture when you are 100% sure your client can use it.
 But there's still many old equipment/software, which can perform